alasca-association/tarook/docs/user/tutorial/index.md

 :::{grid-item-card} Cluster Creation
 :link: /user/tutorial/create-cluster
 :link-type: doc
-Tutorial on how to create a YAOOK/K8s cluster.
+Tutorial on how to create a TAROOK cluster.
 :::
 :::{grid-item-card} Release upgrade
 :link: /user/tutorial/upgrade-release
 :link-type: doc
-Tutorial on how to upgrade to a new YAOOK/K8s release.
+Tutorial on how to upgrade to a new TAROOK release.
 :::
 ::::